stable-packages/store/packages/stable-store/README.md

 - different copies of your library loaded through bundles of different MFEs (micro frontends), and
 - isolated rendering such as [island architecture]

-Only "parameter passing" and "global scope attachment" will work.
+Then "scope sharing" does not work, because you can have two different source code.

+So that left with "parameter passing", "scope attachment", and "external storage".

 But as you might know, there are major drawbacks for either approach.

+Parameter passing either causes abstraction leakage, meaning the parent needs to know what the child depends on, or run into service locator antipattern.

+For scope attachment, object scope attachment does work for obvious reason, and global scope attachment has security implication.

+DOM scope attachment is a good alternative.
+That's basically what React Context is.

+But DOM scope attachment also has its drawback.
+To ensure two pieces of code, e.g. two versions of your library, can access the same data, The attachment must be made at some common node in the DOM tree, most likely at the root.

+For external storage, it is limited to serializable data only.

 This library provides another way through "module scope sharing".

 ## The solution

+The idea is pretty simple: make the module unique.

-The key for this library to work is to make sure there will always be one and only one copy of the library loaded into memory.
+To do that, we need to make sure there will always be one and only one copy of the library loaded into memory.

-It achieves this by:
+[`stable-store`] achieves this by:

-- Stable version: this library will always stay at `1.x` and will never have a breaking change.
+- Stable consuming API: the API used by the library will remain stable and backward compatible.
 - ESM only: this library is only available as ESM.
-- Lost loading: only the host application should load this library.
-All other libraries reference this library as `peerDependency`.
+- Loaded by Host: only the host application should load [`stable-store`].
+Libraries using [`stable-store`] will reference it as `peerDependency`.

 ## Install